 A watered-down 12-step group is a group that, in one way or another, does not actually employ the 12 steps as a plan of recovery.
 Basically, the Big Book and the 12 steps aren’t happening, and members are instead just going to meetings, which by themselves won’t keep a real alcoholic/addict sober.

 In reaction to this, several groups emerged who were fanatical about the importance of the Big Book.
-They were so fanatical that they seemed to many people outside the world of the 12 Steps (and to many inside the world of the 12 Steps) to be a cult.
+They were so fanatical that it seemed to many people inside and outside the world of the 12 Steps that these 12-step groups are cults.

 Sometimes they’re referred to as Big Book Thumpers.
 Sometimes they’re associated with specific groups or fellowships.